 If you’re here, you have an interest in writing, or know someone who does.
 But what, at the heart of the matter, makes someone cross over from interested to intense?
 From wanna-be to gotta-be?
 From hopeful to hellbent?

 What makes someone claim the title, pick up the mantle, and be able to say — when asked at a party what they do — “I’m a writer.”?

-This is a very personal question, because you have to be a writer often long before you’re a ‘paid writer’, ‘professional writer’, or ‘famous writer’.
+This is a very personal question, because you have to be a writer often long before you’re a ‘paid writer’, ‘professional writer’, or a ‘famous writer’.
 You can’t just declare yourself a doctor (not without massive lawsuits ensuing) but one day, if you haven’t already, you’ll have to declare yourself a ‘writer’.

 For me, it was ‘novelist’.
 I could call my teenage self a writer because of the mere fact that I wrote.
 But ‘novelist’ was the pillar, and I waited until I’d finished all drafts of my first novel to present myself that way to the world.
 Now, I’ve been comfortable with it for so long that I forget the newbie’s fear — ‘Am I a real writer?’